2002 Houston Astros season: June

 Accompanied with a celebration of fireworks and a locomotive steaming across the tracks beyond the left field wall carting oranges, on June 5, the Astros rechristened their stadium as Minute Maid Park.
 The organization announced a naming rights deal they had reached with Minute Maid, a beverage company based in Sugar Land, a suburb of Houston, since 1960.
 Per owner Drayton McLane, the agreement covered 28 years and was worth $100 million.
 The Astros had also considered proposals from other Houston-area companies, including Conoco Inc., Landry's Seafood Restaurants Inc., and Gallery Furniture.

 Right-handed pitcher Shane Reynolds was placed on the 15-day disabled list on June 13 to undergo a season-ending microdiscectomy procedure to remove disc fragments in his back that were pressing on nerve.
 Reynolds' season ended after 13 starts, after going 3–6 and having posted a 4.86 earned run average (ERA).

+On June 16, Craig Biggio connected for his 12th career walk-off hit, a single off John Rocker that secured a 7–6 triumph over the Texas Rangers in hte bottom of the ninth inning.
+Biggio passed Phil Garner for second-most walk-off hits in Astros history, and one behind José Cruz] (13) for the all-time franchise lead.

+On June 20, Lance Berkman's grand slam (22) capped a seven-run fourth inning at Miller Park, as Houston toppled the Milwaukeee Brewers, 9–3.
+Wade Miller (3–2) cruised through six innings to earn the win, scattering seven hits and three walks.
+Berkmam's 5 RBI augmented his league-leading total to 62.

 Former Astros pitcher Darryl Kile, then playing for the St. Louis Cardinals, was found dead in his Chicago hotel room on June 22, 2002.
 That same day, the bereaved Astros won in his memory against the Seattle Mariners, with first baseman Jeff Bagwell delivering the game-winning run batted in (RBI) in the 12th inning.

 Inserted to pinch hit on June 27, Gregg Zaun had the bases loaded in the bottom of the ninth inning and connected for the walk-off grand slam, sealing a 7–4 win over the Arizona Diamondbacks.
-Lance Berkman and Brad Ausmus also belted home runs for Houston.
+Lance Berkman (23) and Brad Ausmus (3) also belted home runs for Houston.
+Octavio Dotel (4–3) secured the final two frames to earn the victory.
+Zaun became just the second pinch-hitter in club history to hit a walk-off grand slam for Houston, joining Milt May on May 22, 1974, (Note: The next pinch hitter to connect for a walk-off grand slam for Houston was Brian Bogusevic, on August 16, 2011, which was also an ultimate grand slam.) and sixth walk-off grand slam by any batter in team history, Kevin Bass on August 20, 1989.
+(Note: Five years plus one day later, Carlos Lee launched the next walk-off grand slam by an Astros hitter on June 28, 2007.)